Child Abuse Defense at The Law Offices of Arash Hashemi

 Enhanced Sentencing for Repeat Offenders: If you have a prior conviction for child abuse within seven years, your sentence could be increased by four years.

-Defense Strategies for Child Abuse Allegations
+Legal Defense Strategies for Child Abuse Allegations

 False Allegations: Child abuse accusations can be devastating, especially if they are false.
 These accusations might arise due to various motives, such as hiding one’s own crime, gaining an advantage in child custody disputes, or out of anger and revenge.
 False allegations can lead to immediate arrest without thorough investigation.
 A skilled attorney will scrutinize the accuser’s motives and gather evidence to prove your innocence.